python/cpython/Doc/library/shutil.rst

    *root_dir* and *base_dir* both default to the current directory.

-   If *dry_run* is true, no archive is created, but the operations that would be executed are logged to *logger*.
+   If *dry_run* is a truthy value, no archive is created, but the operations that would be executed are logged to *logger*.

    *owner* and *group* are used when creating a tar archive.
 By default,